bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 *We thank all of the Bitcoin contributors named above, plus the many others whose work was just as important, for another incredible year of Bitcoin development.
-The Optech newsletter will return to its regular Wednesday publication schedule on January 3rd.*
+The Optech newsletter will return to its regular Friday publication schedule on January 3rd.*

 <style>
 #optech ul {